Extending RLVR to Open-Ended Tasks via Verifiable Multiple-Choice Reformulation: Method

-In RLVR, the reward signal is obtained via a domain-specific \textit{verifier}.
-The model output $o$ is typically decomposed into a reasoning trace $z$ and a final answer $y$, i.e., $o=(z,y)$.
-The verifier compares $y$ with a ground-truth reference answer $y^\star$ and assigns a binary reward:
+\textbf{RLHF} aligns a language model’s outputs with human preferences by training a reward model on human judgments.
+A language model parameterized by $\pi_\theta$ defines a conditional auto-regressive generator that produces a response $y$ conditioned on an input $x \in \mathcal{D}$.
+A defined reward function $\mathcal{R}(y|x)$ assigns a bounded score as a reward signal to the ($x$, $y$) pair.
+The goal is to train a policy $\pi_\theta$ that generates a response $y$ maximizing the RL objective (we omit the KL divergence for brevity):

-This formulation enables precise supervision: the reward is $1$ if the predicted answer matches the reference exactly, and $0$ otherwise.
+\textbf{RLVR} is a general reinforcement learning paradigm in which a \textit{rule-based verifier} assigns a scalar score as a reward signal to each generated response.
+Specifically, given an input $x \in \mathcal{D}$, the generation $o$ produced by policy $\pi_\theta$ is typically decomposed into a reasoning trajectory $z$ and a final answer $y$ (i.e., $o$=($z$,$y$)).
+Then, the verifier $\mathcal{F}_{\text{verifier}}$ is required to check whether the generated answer $y$ passes the test defined by the ground-truth answer $y^\star$ and assigns a binary reward.
+The training objective can be written as follows: